 It’s evocative, emotive, inspiring and everything else in-between.
 Basically, music is the one thing that ties your video together.

 Music creates an emotion into what you’re trying to say.
 It creates this emotional connection between you and the viewer – that’s why I think it’s so important.
+If you want those acoustic road trip vibes then there’s a way of creating that emotion with the right travel videos music.

 Just another reason why music is so important!

-Finding copyright royalty-free music for travel videos
+Finding copyright royalty free music for travel videos

 If you’re looking for originality (like I always do when making a video) then this isn’t the best way of doing it.